sakuli/Docs/content/enterprise_features/container.md

 ...
 {{</highlight>}}

+With the tech preview of our Docker container you can now enable the package installation via the environment variable `INSTALL_PACKAGES`.
+This will install all packages defined in your `package.json` at the container startup.

+> **Note:** The Sakuli version installed inside the container will be overwritten by the version defined in the `package.json`

 ## 5 Viewing / Configuring Test Execution

 Sakuli test containers allow to configure specific details of their runtime environment.